 Do You Have The Right Salon Service Pricing?

-You can improve your salon’s profit by increasing the prices of your service.
-Assuming you have your costs covered already within your service price, every $ you increase your service price will then go straight to your profit.
+You can improve your profit by increasing the prices of your services.
+Assuming your costs are already covered within your service price, every $ you increase your service price will go straight to your profit.

-Thus, it is important you spend sufficient time to really understand what you can charge for your services without starting to lose clients.
+Thus, you must spend sufficient time to understand what you can charge for your services without starting to lose clients.

-In my experience, many stylists are a bit too shy when it comes to increasing prices.
-It’s often not rational thoughts that are keeping salons from increasing their prices but often irrational ideas that they do not think they can justify a higher price or that they worry about telling their loyal clients that the price is now higher.
+In my experience, many stylists are a bit too shy about increasing prices.
+It’s often not rational thoughts that are keeping salons from increasing their prices but irrational ideas that they do not think they can justify a higher price or that they worry about telling their loyal clients that the price is now higher.

 So many salon managers are unfortunately leaving money on the table by simply not believing in themselves.